 Who attended the unveiling of Princess Diana’s statue?

 The ceremony, which took place on what have been the Princess of Wales’ 60th birthday, was held in the Sunken Garden at Kensington Palace.
 Being there to see the statue that he and William commissioned in 2017 was something Harry did not want to miss.
-However, he traveled to the U.K. alone as Meghan, Duchess of Sussex, who recently gave birth to the couple’s second child, stayed behind in California.
+However, he traveled to the U.K. alone as Meghan, Duchess of Sussex, who had recently given birth to the couple’s second child, stayed behind in California.

 Prince William’s wife Catherine, Duchess of Cambridge did not attend the event either nor did William and Harry’s father, Prince Charles.
 Those who were present at the unveiling of the statue were Princess Diana’s siblings: Lady Sarah McCorquodale, Lady Jane Fellowes, and Earl Spencer.